drhelius/grpc-demo/README.md

 ### Deploy Service Mesh control plane

-With the project ready we can create the control plane.
+Once the project is ready you can create the control plane.

 A Service Mesh Control Plane manifest is [provided in this repo](openshift-service-mesh/service-mesh-control-plane.yaml).
 Use it to bootstrap the installation of Istio in OpenShift: